Call Us to Find a Therapist: 1-888-563-2112 ext.1

 This is a clip from an educational DVD, Making Peace With Chronic PTSD: Marla's Story.
 It takes a fascinating look into chronic PTSD with trauma expert, Frank Ochberg MD, once the Associate Director for the National Institute of Mental Health (NIMH), and Dr. Marla Handy, a former university lecturer with a difficult history of chronic PTSD as a result of childhood abuse and sexual trauma.
 This DVD is being used for counseling education, and by clinicians, social workers, educators, and trauma survivors.
 You can buy the full DVD from Gift From Within, a nonprofit organization for survivors of trauma and victimization.
 Video is copyright Gift From Within and is used by special permission for GoodTherapy.org from Gift From Within.

-Ricky, 24, has recently returned from Iraq where he saw combat.
-He says he was doing fine until last week, when a robbery occurred in a local store while he was there.
+Ricky, 24, has recently returned from Iraq where he witnessed heavy combat.
+He says he was doing fine until last week when a robbery occurred in a local store while he was there.
 Suddenly, memories of combat flooded his senses, and he was paralyzed by them.
 Now he has nightmares about Iraq, but images of home get “mixed up in there.”
-Not only does Ricky feel overwhelmed and anxious about these flashbacks, he feels guilty for surviving while two of his friends did not, and guilty for not stopping the robbery at home.
+Not only does Ricky feel overwhelmed and anxious about these flashbacks, he feels guilty for surviving while two of his friends did not, and guilty for not stopping the local robbery.
 Talking about his feelings helps somewhat; focusing on ways to stay safe helps as well.
 Ricky’s guilt is addressed by exploring the choices Ricky has made and their motivations.
 Ricky’s beliefs about what it means to be a man, and his high expectations of himself are also explored.
 The therapist helps Ricky make peace with his own mortality, and teaches Ricky relaxation skills.
-Ricky asks for a psychiatric referral, and takes anti-anxiety medications to sleep a few times a week.
+Ricky asks for a psychiatric referral, and he is prescribed anti-anxiety medications to help him sleep a few times a week.
 He is also referred to a support group.
-A year after his first visit, he is no longer taking medications, and is feeling more hopeful, though he still struggles at times with intense grief about the war.
+A year after his first visit, he is no longer taking medications and is feeling more hopeful, though he still struggles at times with intense grief about the war.